Dyrati/Cracking-A-Linear-Congruential-Generator/README.md

 Observing our particular LCG, we see that the 1-bit cycle is `0 -> 1`, the 2-bit cycle is `00 -> 01 -> 10 -> 11`, and the 3-bit cycle is `000 -> 001 -> 110 -> 111 -> 100 -> 101 -> 010 -> 011`.
 Each cycle length so far has doubled, but that does not guarantee it will keep happening.
 It depends on the choice of multiplier and increment.

-The second key insight is that it's possible to "skip ahead" an arbitrary number of advances by choosing different values for the LCG multiplier and increment.
+The second major observation is that it's possible to "skip ahead" an arbitrary number of advances by choosing different values for the LCG multiplier and increment.
 To see this, imagine advancing just two steps forward:

 $\text{m = multiplier, c = increment}$
 $r_{n+2} = (r_{n+1}m + c) \bmod 2^{32}$